ThousandEyedLibrarian/personalSite/README.md

 I recently changed my portfolio website to be much more minimal and simple in terms of both language used, and file structure/size.

+There you can find my travels, writing, and key projects.

 This will serve as an interim website until I find the elusive time to construct my magnum opus portfolio site.

 <!-- TECH STACK -->